-Users can top-up their mobile wallet using traditional methods such as bank card, then enjoy the ease of purchasing goods by simply entering their mobile number at the checkout.
+Users can top-up their mobile wallet using traditional methods such as bank cards – and then enjoy the ease of purchasing goods by simply entering their mobile number at the checkout.

 Using Boku With Your Betting Account

-It is easy to use Boku as a deposit method for your online betting account.
+Using Boku as a deposit method for your online betting account is easy.

 On your preferred Boku betting site, simply click ‘deposit’ on the main menu, or head to the deposit page (just as you would when making a deposit using traditional deposit methods).

-On the deposit page, select ‘Boku’ or ‘Mobile’ from the available deposit methods.
+Select ‘Boku’ or ‘Mobile’ from the available deposit methods on the deposit page.
 You will be asked to enter the amount you wish to deposit alongside your mobile number.

 You will then receive an SMS message with instructions on how to authorise the payment.
-Once authorised, the funds will be deposited into your betting account and the value added to your mobile phone bill.
+Once approved, the funds will be deposited into your betting account, and the amount will be added to your mobile phone bill.

 Using Boku With Neteller

-Betting Punter Tip: Currently, there are few sports betting sites that accept Boku directly.
-However a number of betting sites accept Boku via Neteller.
+Betting Punter Tip: Currently, few sports betting sites accept Boku directly.
+However, many gambling sites accept Boku via Neteller.

 Neteller is a popular digital e-wallet service which many punters use to deposit funds into their online betting accounts.

-After creating a Neteller account, users can can add funds to Neteller using a variety of payment methods.
+After creating a Neteller account, users can add funds to Neteller using various payment methods.

 One of the available payment methods is Boku.
 Boku makes it quick and convenient to add funds to your Neteller account using your mobile number.